frederic-perez/AmE-dictionary/data/dictionary.md

 __betroth__ _v_ _archaic_ To promise to marry or to give in marriage. _Syn_ affiance, plight, engage
 __betrothed__ _adj_ :three: Engaged to be married.
 __better known as__ _Miyazaki, better known as Aska._
-__better the devil you know than the devil you don’t__ _idiom_ _proverb_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: “Why don’t you just quit your job if you’re so miserable?”
+__better the devil you know than the devil you don’t__ _prov_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: “Why don’t you just quit your job if you’re so miserable?”
 B: “Who knows if a new job will be any better!
 Better the devil you know than the devil you don’t.”_
 __bettors__
 __bevel<sup>1</sup>__ _n_ :two::hammer:
 __bevel<sup>2</sup>__ _v_ :two::hammer: